Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Any library, framework, platform, language, design, pattern are all just tools.

-With that said, we’re here to become React Jedis so let’s choose React and start your learning journey.
+With that said, you’re here to become React Jedi,s so let’s choose React and start your learning journey.

 ## React Drawbacks